What Do They Mean?

 While studies of our fantasies (across gender and orientation) and their meanings are inconclusive, it is understood that our sexual fantasies offer us a portal into areas of our lives that bring us meaning but not necessarily always pleasure.
 Sometimes, acting on the fantasy can be an anti-climax or can leave us feeling worse than the anxiety it initially created.
 Often what makes the fantasy powerful is the fact that it is just that – a fantasy!
 It’s purpose is to help process the heart and is not a reflection of any latent erotic desire.
 Any attempt to enact it kills its allure immediately.
-On occasion, this part of the game can be a crushing blow for the fantasiser as the one thing they have held dear and cherished as the greatest erotic (and therefore emotional) high, comes crashing down with nothing to replace it.
+On occasion, this part of the game can be a crushing blow for the fantasizer as the one thing they have held dear and cherished as the greatest erotic (and therefore emotional) high, comes crashing down with nothing to replace it.

 Should I tell?

 While old-school sex therapy often spoke of sharing fantasies with our partners as a means of connection, contemporary approaches suggest it is not necessary, especially if your fantasies are out of sync with one another.
 Sexual fantasies offer a space for us to play, learn and grow as well as an opportunity to process complex emotions or a way of making sense of the world around us.
 They are deeply personal and not to be judged nor scrutinised with anything other than empathy and curiosity.
 One of the great things about sexual fantasies is that they are yours and yours alone, only to be shared how, when and if you want to.

-If the therapeutic aspect of erotic fantasies are something you would like to explore in a safe and non judgemental way, you may like to see me for a private session in New York or online from anywhere in the world.
+If the therapeutic aspect of erotic fantasies are something you would like to explore in a safe and non judgemental way, work with me in New York or online from anywhere in the world.